 - 1 tbsp oyster sauce

-- In a wok add 1 tbsp of oil then scramble 3 eggs and remove once barely cooked.
+- In a hot wok with 1 tbsp of oil, scramble 3 eggs then set to the side3 large eggs